rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

         w32tm /resync

 6. If the time on the Cloud Server is drastically different than what is on the KMS the resync will fail.
-At this point you will need to either set the time manually or configure the server to use an NTP instance over the internet.
+At this point, you should either set the time manually or configure the server to use an NTP instance over the internet.